ZSH64/lan/my-interview.md

 Do you have any questions before we proceed?

 ------------------

 **CI/CD:**
 - Can you tell us what you are doing in your current job?
 What is your duty?
 How would you describe your role there?
 - How often did you run releases?
 How often was it done?
 - Could you describe a build and deployment pipeline you've created in any system?
 - Can you describe an example of something that you automated?
 I know you've given those suggestions of the ideas of what you've been working on, but just something that you've greatly automated that saved the business time?
+- How do you ensure that your CI/CD pipeline is secure?
+Can you share some strategies or tools you use to achieve this

 **artifactory**
 - Did you use any **artifactory** like nexus here?
  - What exactly did you keep in the artifacty?

 **Microservice**
  -What is your opinion on microservice?
 When is the best to use microservice? and when it is not the best idea.
 What kind of value do we get from microservices?
+- Can you describe the challenges you have encountered with microservices architecture from development to deployment?
+  - - What are the potential challenges you might face when implementing Continuous Deployment?? and how did you go about overcoming it

 **K8S:**
 - you have experience in managing or deploying applications in Kubernetes environment.